84 Blinco Grove, S. Leonard’s

 Wedding: At St John’s Church last Monday, Agnes Baldock , youngest daughter of Mr E Baldock, St Leonard’s Blinco Grove was married to Frederick William Oldham of Kilburn London.
 The bride, who was given away by her father, was attired in a pretty dress of cream cashmere, trimmed with insertion.
 She also had a wreath of orange blossom.
 The bridesmaids were dressed in lace blouses and grey skirts with hats to match.
 The ceremony was performed by the Rev. J.George (vicar).
 Mr Cope presided at the organ.
 The presents were numerous and useful.

-(In 1911 the couple are living in Cavendish Avenue)
+(In 1901 the couple are living at 18 Blinco Grove.
+In 1911 the couple are living in Cavendish Avenue)

 Ernest H., son, 22, railway shunter, born Cherryhinton